sabinemm/fruit-game/README.md

 ### Design
 The design of this page is clean and fresh.
 I used neutral colors for the background and the back of the cards so the user can concentrate on the front of the cards which have different pastel backgrounds and the fruits are in rich colors.

 To create the cards I created a Photoshop file with numerous artboards and imported the back of the card and the individual fruit vectors.
 Then added pastel backgrounds in different tones.
 The screenshot of initial card design can be found [here](https://res.cloudinary.com/www-madine-se/image/upload/v1585001211/fruit_game/Screenshot_2020-03-23_at_21.49.36_gvqbya.png).

+I adjusted the brightness of [back](https://res.cloudinary.com/www-madine-se/image/upload/v1587330036/fruit_game/cards/card-back3_vy5epc.jpg) of the cards and created [game title](https://res.cloudinary.com/www-madine-se/image/upload/v1587327312/fruit_game/JuicyCombo_kn64cx.png) with fruit and transparent background later on in the project using AI and PS.

 I got rather lucky finding the perfect free fruit vectors.
 It took only a few minutes of googling.
 I'm always very picky about the images I choose so finding them so fast was surprising.

 ## Features
+### Functionality

+###  Existing features
 Features of this website are:
 * Game starts with a "Click to start" overlay
 * The cards sligthy increase in size when hovered over